gradual-verification/gvc0/docs/impl_field_access.md

 ### Precise Precondition, Imprecise Postcondition

-For partially verified functions with precise preconditions and imprecise postconditions, a secondary `OwnedFields` struct is created before the function is called and passed as a parameter.
-After function returns, the secondary `OwnedFields` is combined with the preexisting one via a call to `merge`.
+For partially verified functions with precise preconditions and imprecise postconditions, a secondary `OwnedFields` struct is created before the function is called and receives all permissions from the first one via a call to `merge`.
+It is passed as a parameter, and after the function returns, the secondary `OwnedFields` is combined with the preexisting one with another call to `merge`.

 ```